What digital products are subject to tax?

 Exclusions and exemptions

 Exclusions, including telecommunications and internet access, are not considered digital products even though they are transferred electronically.
 These activities and items are excluded from the definition of digital products.
-Their tax treatment is not changed by these bills.
-(See section 201(5)(b) and (6)(b) of ESHB 2075 and section 203(3)(b) and (6)(b) of SHB 2620).
+Their tax treatment is not changed by these laws.
+(See the Definition of Terms section above for more examples of activities that are not considered digital goods and digital automated services.)

 Digital products purchased for resale or to become a part of a new product

 Purchases of digital products for resale or to be used as components of a new product for sale are not subject to sales and use tax, but are subject to wholesaling B&O tax on the seller.
 The purchaser must provide a reseller permit or an exemption certificate.

 There is a use tax exemption for the recipient of digital products obtained free of charge.
 There is also a sales and use tax exemption for the person purchasing digital products, digital codes, or remote access software to give it away for free.
 The purchaser must provide an exemption certificate to the seller.
 The seller is also still subject to the Retialing B&O tax.

 Digital goods purchased for a business purpose